kimkargaard81/pen-test-tools/README.md

 1. Tools, syntax and notes for Information Gathering, Scanning and Enumeration, Exploitation and Post Exploitation for an internal penetration test.
 2. Tools, syntax and notes for the enumeration, exploitation and post exploitation of Active Directory
 3. Tools, syntax and code to check a web application against the OWASP Top 10.
+4. I have also included an IP sweeper tool built in Python as well as some initial python code and notes.